FenosoaRandrianjatovo/Intro-ZoomCamp/README.md

 # Intro-ZoomCamp

-# This is just an introductiion ZoomCamp
+# This is just an introduction ZoomCamp